ibbuilds/ibbuilds/README.md

-## Ivan Bravo
+## Software Engineer | Building reliable, scalable, and accessible software

-I'm a full-stack developer focused on building reliable, accessible, and scalable web applications using React, Node.js, TypeScript, Express, and PostgreSQL.
+I'm a full-stack engineer focused on building reliable, accessible, and scalable web applications using React, Node.js, TypeScript, Express, and PostgreSQL.

 Currently, I'm developing a real-world collaboration platform for Lions Clubs International, with an emphasis on performance, usability, and clean design standards.